glass-ships/compass-bot/docs/Commands/gaming.md

 ### Gaming Commands

 ???+ tldr "LFM"
-    You can create an LFM post by sending a message to your servers LFG channel (see [Configuration](../Configuration/setup.md) for more info)
+    You can create an LFM (Looking for More) post by sending a message to your servers LFG channel (see [Configuration](../Configuration/setup.md) for more info)

     Use "LF`X`M" (case doesn't matter) anywhere in the message, where `X` is the number of players you need.